frappe/erpnext_com/erpnext_com/www/privacy.md

 ### [How can I delete all my data that resides with you](#how-can-i-delete-all-my-data-that-resides-with-you)?

 Want to exercise your right to be forgotten?
-Just drop an email to <a href="mailto:support@erpnext.com?subject=GDPR: Right to Erasure&body=ERPNext Account URL:">support@erpnext.com</a> with the subject line "GDPR: Right to Erasure".
+Just drop an email to <a href="mailto:support@erpnext.com?subject=GDPR: Right to Erasure&body=ERPNext Account URL:">support@erpnext.com</a> with the subject line "Please delete my data".

-PS: We can't delete certain details related to billing for legal and auditing purposes.
-This is in accordance to "Lawful processing on the ground of legal obligations".
-Refer <a href="https://gdpr-info.eu/recitals/no-45/" target="_blank">Recital 45</a> and <a href="https://gdpr-info.eu/art-6-gdpr/" target="_blank">Article 6</a> of the GDPR.
+Please not that we can't delete certain details related to billing for legal and auditing purposes.

 ### [What if I want to move my data](#what-if-i-want-to-move-my-data)?

 ERPNext is free and Open Source.
 This is our biggest advantage against other cloud/SAAS ERPs.
 In the remote possibility that you do not want our service or we are unable to service, the entire source code with installation instructions is online at github.com.

 All you have to do is download your backup and reinstall on your new server.
-You can also export only the necessary data in spreadheets (Excel,CSV) and import them in your new instance.
+You can also export only the necessary data in spreadheets (Excel, CSV) and import them in your new instance.

 ### Have more questions?